tars/tars/docs/en/tasks.md

 const notifier = tars.helpers.notifier;
 ```

-Also, if you want to use livereload for this task, you must to connect browser-sync module:
+Also, if you want to use livereload for this task, you must to connect browserSync module:

 ```javascript
 const browserSync = tars.packages.browserSync;